Aejis/udoc/spec.md

 Most of the [Markdown syntax rules](http://daringfireball.net/projects/markdown/syntax) are applicable with following additions and recommendations:

-* Each section (except description) should starts with a keyword.
-Keyword must be capitalized and ends with a colon, f.e.: `Public:`, `See also:` etc.
+* Each section (except description) should start with a keyword.
+Keyword must be capitalized and should end with a colon, i.e. `Public:`, `See also:`.
-* Minus sign are preffered for the lists
+* Minus signs are preffered for the lists
-* Types, Constants, Classes and Namespaces should be wrapped into the curly braces, f.e.: `{String}`, `{ActiveRecord::Base}`
+* Types, Constants, Classes and Namespaces should be wrapped into the curly braces, e.g.: `{String}`, `{ActiveRecord::Base}`
 * Inline html is not allowed
-* Headers and Blockqoutes is not recommended
+* Headers and Blockqoutes are not recommended

-If section have one line with less than 80 symbols, it is allowed to place this line directly after the keyword with prepended single space.
-Otherwise, text or list should starts with new line.
-(See examples below)
+If section has one line with less than 80 symbols, it is allowed to place this line directly after the keyword followed by single space.
+Otherwise, text or list should start with new line (see examples below).

 ## Structure

-All the sections are optional, but **Description**, `Params:` and `Returns:` is highly recommended.
+All the sections are optional, but **Description**, `Params:` and `Returns:` are highly recommended.

-Each section must ends with an empty comment line.
+Each section must end with an empty comment line.

 Sections and keywords must be ordered as listed in this document.

 ### Description section:

 It is highly recommended to have a description part for each method/class/variable/constant.
-Description can starts with one of the following keywords (optional):
+Description can start with one of the following keywords (optional):

 * `Class:` – for class documentation